4 most popular spread betting strategies

 /

 One of the most significant risks to consider is the losses a trader might sustain from spread betting.
-The reason for this is because spread betting is a leveraged product.
+This is because spread betting is a leveraged product.

 Yes, they only have to deposit a small amount of capital (margin) to gain full market exposure.
 However, the profits and losses from trades are magnified, meaning profits and losses are calculated based on the entire trade amount taken by the trader, not just the amount of margin.